compensation: 23.33 per hour employment type: contract non-profit organization

 Open Door Group values diversity and is committed to providing an inclusive work environment.
 We are looking for qualified individuals who represent, at all job levels, the diversity of the people we serve and encourage applications from Indigenous peoples, individuals of all genders and sexual orientation, origin and ethnic affiliations, disability, age, and religion.

 We strive to ensure an accessible experience for candidates.
-If you require an alternative method to submit your application, please email us show contact info
+If you require an alternative method to submit your application, please contact us.

 Only short-listed candidates will be contacted.

 Thank you for your interest in joining the Open Door Group team!

 Principals only.
 Recruiters, please don't contact this job poster.